andrebask/thesis/06 - intro.md

 invokes `(k 4)` first, which produces 8 as result, and then `(k 8)`, which returns 16.
 At this point, the shift expression has terminated, and the rest of the reset expression is discarded.
 Therefore, the final result is 16.

 ### Kawa
-Kawa is a language framework written in Java that implements the programming language Scheme.
+Kawa is a language framework written in Java that implements an extended version of the programming language Scheme.
 It provides a set of Java classes useful for implementing dynamic languages, such as those in the Lisp family.
 Kawa is also an implementation of almost all of R7RS Scheme (First-class continuations being the major missing feature), and which compiles Scheme to the bytecode instructions of the Java Virtual Machine.

 Kawa gives run-time performance a high priority.
 The language facilitates compiler analysis and optimisation,and most of the time the compiler knows which function is being called, so it can generate code to directly invoke a method.
 Kawa also tries to catch errors at compile time.